Virus prompts late shows to drop audiences, ‘Survivor’ delay

 The shows' broadcasts will be unaffected.

 Also Wednesday, CBS said production on the 41st edition of “Survivor” has been postponed in response to the spread of the coronavirus.
-Filming was scheduled to begin later this month in Fiji, but CBS now says production will start on May 19.
+Filming was scheduled to begin later this month in Fiji, but CBS now said production will start on May 19, depending on events.

+The entertainment sector’s response to the unfolding crisis has included cancellation of the SXSW festival in Austin, Texas, and delays of events include California’s Coachella festival and the release of the latest James Bond movie.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.